 - 2 tablespoons butter

 - 2 garlic cloves (minced)

 - 7 ounces milk

-- Thoroughly wash spinach, drain and place in a larger pot.
+- Thoroughly wash spinach, strain and place in a larger pot.
 Cover with water and bring to boil on high.
 Boil for 1 minute.
 Remove and drain.
 Mince on the cutting board.

 - In a small pot, heat butter and oil on medium.
 When butter is melted, add garlic and stir.
 Then add flour and stir.
 When it blushes after 1 or 2 mins, add spinach.
 Stir well.
 Add milk, then stir again.
 Bring to boil.
 Boil for 2 minutes.